GitTrolls/medusa/docs/content/advanced/backend/endpoints/add-storefront.md

+---
+title: Add Endpoint for Storefront
+---

-# Create Endpoint for Storefront
+# Add Endpoint for Storefront

 In this document, you’ll learn how to add a custom endpoint in the Backend that you can use from the Storefront.